markLewixx/Leadflow/README.md

 ### About Us:

-LeadFlow is developed by [Your Company Name], a leading provider of digital marketing solutions for businesses of all sizes.
+Leadlow is developed by [Your Company Name], a leading provider of digital marketing solutions for businesses of all sizes.
 With years of experience in the industry, we understand the challenges marketers face and are committed to delivering innovative tools to help you succeed.

 ### License:

-LeadFlow is available under a commercial license.
+LeaFlow is available under a commercial license.
 Please refer to the license agreement provided with your purchase for terms and conditions.

-Thank you for choosing LeadFlow!
+Thank you for choosing LeaFlow!
 We're excited to partner with you on your journey to digital marketing success.